cds-snc/notification-api/scripts/soak_test/README.md

 Run the setup.sh to install the python pre-requisites or run in the repo devcontainer.

 Default configuration is in the `locust.conf` file.
+Note that the `host` is the base address of the system you are testing, for example `https://staging.notification.cdssandbox.xyz` **not** `https://api.staging.notification.cdssandbox.xyz`.
+The "api" prefix will be added in the code.

 The python file `soak_test_send_email.py` requires environment variables `API_KEY` and `EMAIL_TEMPLATE_ID`.
 The template should have no variables.